JohnUrban/miniQV/README.md

                         - QV values will appear quite low even when correcting for the error-rate.
                 - Designed with single-end reads (or single long reads) in mind.
                 - Paired reads will work fine, but they return joint percent ID (and error rate) estimates based on both reads.
-                        - The number of "split" alignments will be 2 for pairs that both map and don't split.
+                        - The number of split alignments will be 2 for pairs that both map and don't split.
 	- Nevertheless, the mis-assembly aspects of this pipeline were designed with long reads in mind (although short reads can work too).
 		- Prevalence of mis-assemblies assessed by comparing the prevalence of split alignments among assemblies.
 		- These comparisons are not totally released with version 0.0.1 though.